 rsync -avh src/ dest/

-The Rsync allows to sync files between local and remote systems.
-You can keep one from source or destination as remote host.
+- Rsync files from local to remote: The Rsync allows to sync of files between local and remote systems.
+You can keep one from the source or destination as a remote host.

 rsync -avh src/ [email protected]:/dest/

-Use the source directory from remote host and the destination must be the local directory.
+- Rsync files from remote to local: Use the source directory from the remote host and the destination must be the local directory.

 rsync -avh [email protected]:/src/ /dest/

-The Rsync connects remote system using the rsync daemon directly via TCP.
-Also we can specify to use Secure Shell (SSH) to communicate with remote systems.
+- Using Rsync over SSH: The Rsync connects to remote systems using the Rsync daemon directly via TCP.
+Also, we can specify to use Secure Shell (SSH) to communicate with remote systems.

 rsync -avhze ssh src/ [email protected]:/dest/

-The SSH server running on non-standard port use this tutorial to connect rsync over non-standard port.
+If the SSH server on destination is running on non-standard port use this tutorial to connect rsync over non-standard port.

-Use Rsync command with –ignore-existing option to ignore all files, which is already exists on destination.
+- Ignore existing files with Rsync: Use the Rsync command with –ignore-existing option to ignore all files, which is already exists on the destination.

 rsync --ignore-existing -avh src/ dest/

-6. Update file only if source is newer
+- Update file only if the source is newer: Use

---update option to update file on remote only if there is a newer version is local.
-The Rsync will create file on destination if not exists.
-Also update file on destination of local timestamp is newer than remote system file.
+--updateoption to update file on remote only if there is a newer version is local.
+The Rsync will create a file on the destination if not exists.
+Also update file on the destination of a local timestamp is newer than the remote system file.

 rsync --update -avh src/ [email protected]:/dest/